scalameta/metals/website/blog/2019-01-22-bloom-filters.md

 val inWorkspace: Map[Path, BloomFilter[String]]
 ```

-The values of the index is the set of all possible sub-queries that match
+The values of the map is the set of all possible sub-queries that match symbols
-symbols defined in that source file.
+defined in that source file.
 For example, consider the code below.

 ```scala
 package data